libprima/prima/README_py_win.txt

 1.1.
 Method 1: Installation via PyPI (recommended)

-PDFO can be installed using PyPI in the following way.
-In the Intel command shell (either 32 of 64-bit, depending on your Python version), execute the following command:
+PDFO can be installed via PyPI in the following way.
+In the Intel command shell (either 32 or 64-bit, depending on your Python version), execute the following command:

 python -m pip install pdfo